laihuynhnhatminh/zod-from-scratch/README.md

 # node-typescript-boilerplate

 Refer to here: https://github.com/tigerabrodi/Zod-from-scratch/tree/main for original repo.
-This is a repo for me to understand the code itself.
+This is a repo for me to copy to understand the code itself.

 [![Sponsor][sponsor-badge]][sponsor]
 [![TypeScript version][ts-badge]][typescript-5-4]